jimktrains/metamesh.org/_drafts/oslr.md

 ![](/images/posts/oslr/ttr_map.jpg)

-* A table showing which mail room to send lelters to if they want to go to a certain other mail room, and how many mail rooms it needs to go through to get there (Distance Vector)
+* A table showing which mail room to send letters to if they want to go to a certain other mail room, and how many mail rooms it needs to go through to get there (Distance Vector)